Giant Anteater

 THREATS

-Habitat loss is a large threat to anteaters, with fires especially posing a threat to their grassland habitats.
-In South America, they are hunted for their meat and for trophies.
+Habitat loss is a large threat to anteater populations, as fires, agricultural production, and urbanization damage their grassland habitats.
 It is estimated that only 5,000 giant anteaters are left in the wilderness, while a small number (around 90) live in zoos in the US.

 STATUS